antonig/VBScript/VBScript_graphics/README.md

  Win 10 or 11 is required (or the old Win98)

 ### conways_life.vbs
 is a sample of an app using ANSI graphics dynamically.
+I did'nt worry with color but it's possible too.

 ![Captura de pantalla 2025-08-14 161211](https://github.com/user-attachments/assets/8932e05b-bbc8-4259-8b98-5ca84fb4c071)